PACKED-vzw/CultURIze/doc/Setup.md

   Now, open your command prompt, navigate to your working directory and type the following commands:

   * `git clone` and paste your fork's url.
-  * `cd culturizeapp`
+  * `cd CultURIze`

 ### 2. Downloading the dependencies
- Once you have completed the previous steps, you should have a command prompt open with the current working directory being the `culturizeapp` folder.
+ Once you have completed the previous steps, you should have a command prompt open with the current working directory being the `CultURIze` folder.
 If that's the case, type `npm install`.
 This will download everything you need in for the app to work.

 ### 3. Obtaining API Keys and Configuring the app
- Naviguate to the `culturizeapp` folder in your file explorer, go to `src` and locate `culturize.conf.example.ts`, duplicate this file and remove the `.example`.
+ Navigate to the `CultURIze` folder in your file explorer, go to `src` and locate `culturize.conf.example.ts`, duplicate this file and remove the `.example`.
 You should now have 2 files `culturize.conf.example.ts` and `culturize.conf.ts`.
 Open `culturize.conf.ts` with your favorite editor and locate theses 2 lines:

  ```
   /**